 Now that you’ve identified the types of travellers visiting your profile, perhaps you’re curious to know what sorts of potential guests your competitors’ profiles are attracting.
 After all, your competition’s guests could very well be your guests.

 Expanding your audience to include theirs can help you grow your business.
 So how do you do it?
 With the Visitors’ Profile, you also have access to traveller data for your competitors’ profiles—leverage it.

 Take a good a look at your competitors’ traveller types, and then at their profiles.
 Do you see that one of your main competitors is generating a lot of interest from vacationers, for example, while you are not?
 Perhaps that’s because their description depicts your location as an ideal vacation spot.
 Perhaps yours should too.
 Are they attracting business travellers by checking off that they have free Wi-Fi?
 Do the same.
 Do they have high-quality images of luxury suites that resonate with weekend travellers?
 Upload images of your own most luxurious rooms.

-And if you want an easy way to ensure your rates are just as attractive as your competitors’, if not more so, use the Rate Insights feature on your PRO account to this very end.
+And if you want an easy way to ensure your rates are just as attractive as your competitors’, if not more so, use the rate shopper feature on your PRO account to this very end.